 This is firstly assessed in accordance with the remuneration system by a horizontal comparison with MDAX companies.
 Since 2018, CECONOMY AG has been listed in the SDAX and has no longer been included in the MDAX.
 Due to the relatively high shareholdings of its anchor shareholders, CECONOMY AG does not have the free float market capitalization necessary for the MDAX and its shares do not have necessary trading volume.
 However, in terms of the size criteria of sales, EBIT, headcount and overall market capitalization, CECONOMY AG is comparable to MDAX companies.
 In this horizontal comparison, the total target remuneration currently planned/granted for the Chief Executive Officer and the other members of the Management Board of CECONOMY AG is compared against the total target remuneration granted at MDAX companies.
-This comparison was last made in August 2022 and showed that the total target remuneration for the Chief Executive Officer was placed at the .56 percentile (2020: .42 percentile) while the other members of the Management Board are placed at the .44 percentile (2020: .57 percentile).
+This comparison was last made in May 2023 and showed that the total target remuneration for the Chief Executive Officer was placed at the .56 percentile (2022: .56 percentile) while the other members of the Management Board are placed at the .51 percentile (2022: .44 percentile).
 The structure of Management Board remuneration is comparable to that of the peer group.
 Taking into account the company's size relative to the peer group, the Management Board remuneration is appropriate overall, in terms of both amount and structure.
-Regarding the comparability of the above findings with the findings of the horizontal remuneration comparison last carried out in 2020, it should be noted that the ten largest MDAX companies were included in the DAX 40 in September 2021.